WatheqAlshowaiter/model-required-fields/README.md

 ## Contributing

 This package is simple yet completed in its focused scope, but if you have any ideas or suggestions to improve it or fix bugs, your contribution is welcome.
-I encourage you to submit an issue first, then do pull request.
+I encourage you to submit an issue first, then do a pull request.

 ## Security Vulnerabilities

-If you find any security vulnerabilities don't hesitate to contact me at `watheqalshowaiter[at]gmail.com` to fix it.
+If you find any security vulnerabilities don't hesitate to contact me at `watheqalshowaiter[at]gmail[dot]com` to fix them.

 ## Credits